 Eligibility for Chapter 7 Bankruptcy

-Not everyone is eligible to file for Chapter 7 bankruptcy.
-The bankruptcy code includes a “means test” to determine whether a debtor qualifies.
-This test compares the debtor’s income to the median income for their state.
-If the debtor’s income is below the state median, they typically qualify for Chapter 7.
-If their income is above the median, they may still qualify if they can demonstrate that their disposable income is insufficient to repay their debts under a Chapter 13 repayment plan.
+Not everyone is eligible to file for Chapter 7 bankruptcy, because the Bankruptcy Code uses a means test to determine whether a person qualifies.
+This test compares the debtor’s income, usually averaged over the six months before filing, with the median income for a household of the same size in their state.
+If the filer’s income is below the state median, they will generally qualify for Chapter 7, assuming they also meet the other basic filing requirements.
+If their income is above the median, they may still qualify, but they must show that after allowed living expenses, secured debt payments, and other permitted deductions, they do not have enough disposable income to make meaningful repayments through a Chapter 13 plan.

 The Pros and Cons of Chapter 7 Bankruptcy